jitsedesmet/thesis/_papers/thesis-report/chapters/preface.typ

 This large data store is split into many different pods that are individually governed.
 Contrary to widely used NoSQL databases, Solid does not create shards over these pods.
 Instead, when a pod is experiences network partitioning, Solid accepts that the data on that pod is not reachable.
-This works because the underlying linked data principles always assume an open world principle, meaning that when data is not found, it doesn't conclude that it does not exist.
+This works because the underlying linked data #IRT("Linked Data") principles always assume an open world principle, meaning that when data is not found, it doesn't conclude that it does not exist.
 Solid also deviates from blockchain because of this, nodes do not contain all data of the system, but only a fraction.
 Additionally, access control, and even usage control are of great importance to Solid.